 For baking - it depends.
 Whet protein has less fiber than plant protein, and thus absorbs less water.
-Either are fine for baking, but if using plant protein when a recipe calls for whey, add 25% more liquid than the recipe calls for.
+Either is fine for baking, but if using plant protein when a recipe calls for whey, add 25% more liquid than the recipe calls for.
 If using whey protein when a recipe calls for plant, reduce the liquid by 25%.

 Can I use Fruity Pebbles Protein Powder?